JetBrains/guide/sites/dotnet/tutorials/docker-dotnet/local-dotnet-development-docker/index.md

 type: TutorialStep
 date: 2021-04-26
 title: Local .NET Development With Docker
-technologies: [.net, containers]
-products: [rider,resharper]
-topics: [data]
+topics:
+  - .net
+  - containers
+  - data
+  - resharper
+  - rider
 author: khalidabuhakmeh
+subtitle: >-
-subtitle: Learn how to work with Docker and JetBrains Rider in our development environment.
+  Learn how to work with Docker and JetBrains Rider in our development environment.
 thumbnail: ./thumbnail.png
 ---